logo

 Just to clarify, I want a drop down menu like a typical page does.

-Zach Reed says:
+Zach Reed answers:

 You could first make a custom taxonomy (like a "select category") for your custom post type and then query the post type and depending what "category" (taxonomy) they selected, it would output a different template.
 It's actually a lot easier than it sounds, I just did it for a client last night.

-Zach Reed says:
+Zach Reed comments:

 Your custom taxonomy add on would look like this....